mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 # leave the kmers folder and go to hifiasm
 cd ../hifiasm

-# Run the command below to see where you are. pwd will print the whole path to the directory (folder) where yoy currently are.
+# Run the command below to see where you are. pwd will print the whole path to the directory (folder) where you currently are.
 pwd

 # This file is small, so we can copy it